maxhallinan/hemulen.js/README.markdown

 Event Name: `hemulen-toomany`

 The event emitted by the Hemulen element when the number of files dropped on the drop input or uploaded through the file input is greater than the value of `options.fileLimit`.
-When `hemulen-toomany` is emitted, no files have been stored on the data model.
+When `hemulen-toomany` is emitted, none of that group of files have been stored on the data model.

 Properties: